SwineFeather/Progression/SUPABASE_SETUP.md

 # Supabase Setup Guide

-This guide will help you set up Supabase for use with PlayerStatsToMySQL plugin.
+This guide will help you set up Supabase for use with Progression plugin.

 ## Prerequisites